dyno-might/dyno-might.github.io/_posts/2022-12-24-arguments.md

 20. Were earlier generations tougher than us?
 If so, what’s the best level of toughness?
 It’s unlikely that it’s where we are now, right?

 21. Say some crazy internet people do a non-randomized non-blinded trial where some other internet people self-select to try some diet and they (the latter group) report losing a massive amount of weight—how much does this change your opinion relative to a traditional RCT where people lose 0.1% of body mass with p<.001?
-And how does statistical training influence this?

 22. If you accept that agriculture made life worse but hunter-gatherers had to adopt it or be vanquished, then are we going through any similar changes now?